VDL-PRISM/docs/gateway_setup.md

 Unmount the SD card from your computer and plug it into the Raspberry Pi.
 If you have a case, put the case on the Raspberry Pi.
 Plug the gateway into an Ethernet cable that is connected to the Internet, then connect the power cable.
 The gateway's first boot will take about 5 minutes to complete because it is configuring itself.
 Once the gateway has rebooted twice, it is ready to go.

 ### Finish
 Home Assistant provides a web interface that shows the values of all the sensors connected.
 To access this web interface, got to `http://[gateway-ip-address]:8123`.
 If you are using a Mac, Linux, or Windows computer with iTunes[^1], you can use the gateway's hostname to connect to it.
-If you left the host name as `gateway`, then you could go to `http://gateway.local:8123`.
+If you left the hostname as `gateway`, then you could go to `http://gateway.local:8123`.
 You must be on the same network as the gateway for this to work.

 If you have ngrok setup, you can connect remotely through `https://[subdomain].ngrok.io` replacing `[subdomain]` with the subdomain you configured ngrok with.

 [^1]: Using `.local` requires that you have Bonjour or zeroconf running on your computer.
 This is turned on by default for Mac and Linux computers.
 Installing iTunes on a Windows computer also turns on this feature.